Lviv: Monuments

-Outdoor sculptures in the city commemorate many notable individuals and topics reflecting the rich and complex history of Lviv.
-There are monuments to Adam Mickiewicz, Ivan Franko, King Danylo, Taras Shevchenko, Ivan Fedorov, Solomiya Krushelnytska, Ivan Pidkova, Mykhailo Hrushevskyi, Pope John Paul II, Jan Kiliński, Ivan Trush, Saint George, Bartosz Głowacki, the monument to the Virgin Mary, to Nikifor, The Good Soldier Švejk, Stepan Bandera, Leopold von Sacher-Masoch, and many others.
+Outdoor sculptures in the city commemorate a number of notable individuals and topics reflecting the rich and complex history of Lviv.
+There are monuments to Adam Mickiewicz, Ivan Franko, King Danylo, Taras Shevchenko, Ivan Fedorov, Solomiya Krushelnytska, Ivan Pidkova, Mykhailo Hrushevskyi, Pope John Paul II, Jan Kiliński, Ivan Trush, Saint George, Bartosz Głowacki, the monument to the Virgin Mary, to Nikifor, The Good Soldier Švejk, Stepan Bandera, Leopold von Sacher-Masoch, and others.

 During the interwar period there were monuments commemorating important figures of Polish history.
-Some of them were moved to the Polish "Recovered Territories" after World War II, like the monument to Aleksander Fredro, which now is in Wrocław, the monument of King John III Sobieski, which after 1945 was moved to Gdańsk, and the monument of Kornel Ujejski, which is now in Szczecin.
+Some of them were moved to the Polish "Recovered Territories" after World War II, like the Monument to Aleksander Fredro, which now is in Wrocław, the Monument of King John III Sobieski, which after 1945 was moved to Gdańsk, and the monument of Kornel Ujejski, which is now in Szczecin.
 A book market takes place around the monument to Ivan Fеdorovych, a typographer in the 16th century who fled Moscow and found a new home in Lviv.

 New ideas came to Lviv during Austro–Hungarian rule.
-In the 19th century, many publishing houses, newspapers and magazines were established.
+In the 19th century, multiple publishing houses, newspapers and magazines were established.
 Among these was the Ossolineum which was one of the most important Polish scientific libraries.
 Most Polish-language books and publications of the Ossolineum library are still kept in a local Jesuit church.
 In 1997 the Polish government asked the Ukrainian government to return these documents to Poland.
 In 2003, Ukraine allowed access to these publications for the first time.
 In 2006, an office of the Ossolineum (now in Wrocław) opened in Lviv and began scanning all its documents.
 Works written in Lviv contributed to Austrian, Ukrainian, Yiddish, and Polish literature, with a multitude of translations.

+The Stepan Bandera monument in Lviv, which stands in front of the Stele of Ukraine Monument, is a statue dedicated to nationalist leader, Stepan Bandera, a controversial twentieth century Ukrainian symbol of nationalism.